What is a Prepayment Penalty on a Business Loan?

 SBA 504 loans

-These SBA loans are designated for the expansion or purchase of commercial real estate, as well as large equipment purchases.
-SBA 504 loans have prepayment penalties that decline throughout the first half of the 20-year loan term.
-The early payoff fee drops from 3.00% the first year to 0.00% from years 11 to 20.
+SBA 504 loans are commonly used for the expansion or purchase of commercial real estate, or as a business equipment loan.
+These loans have prepayment penalties that decline throughout the first half of the loan term (which can be 10, 20 or 25 years).